AndrewDonelson/golog/README.md

 Run:

-- `go test logger` to run test on logger.
+- `go test -v` to run test on logger.
 - `go test -bench=.` for benchmarks.

 ## Thanks

-Thanks goes to all go-loggers out there which I used as reference.
+golog is not a fork, but it was the starting point for the project.

-## Contributors
+I'd like to thank all out there which helped with go-logging.

 Following contributors have made major contributions to go-logger: